Tornevall/tornelib-php-netcurl/README.md

 The [Bamboo-server](https://bamboo.tornevall.net) has a history which makes many older PHP versions available.
 But as of mid-summer 2020, all tests with old versions have been removed.
 This is also a work that continues.
 Github tests are only running with non-outdated versions (exception for 5.6) and so are bitbucked targeted.
 Since bamboo is the flagship of tests, old versions are currently not removed there.

-### What about 6.0?

-Do not use 6.0 - it's obsolete and barely maintained.
-To keep compatibility with v6.0 the plan is to keep the primary class MODULE_CURL callable from a root space.
-But as said, do not use it.
-Upgrade!

 ### Other Requirements and dependencies

 In its initial state, there are basically no requirements as this module tries to pick the best available driver in runtime.